-The shares you purchase are not traded or listed on any exchange or quotation medium.
+The shares you purchase that are underlying the Units are that may be issued as part of the exercise of the warrants are not traded or listed on any exchange or quotation medium.
 Currently, we are in the process of identifying a market maker to file an application with FINRA, to have our common stock quoted on the Over-the-Counter Bulletin Board (the "OTC Bulletin Board").
 We will have to satisfy certain criteria in order for our application to be accepted.
 We do not currently have a market maker who has filed an application with FINRA, and even if we identify a market maker and such application is filed, there can be no assurance as to whether we will meet the requisite criteria or that our application will be accepted.
 Our common stock may never be quoted on the OTC Bulletin Board, or, even if quoted, a public market may not materialize.
-There can be no assurance that an active trading market for our shares will develope, or, if developed, that it will be sustained.
+There can be no assurance that an active trading market for our shares will developed, that it will be sustained.